valdok/grin-rfcs/text/0023-multisig-wallet.md

 - Once M actors reveal their shares, they're aggregated to compute the final T1,T2.
 - Each validator derives the next nonce, and uses it to compute and reveal its share of $Tau_X$
 - Once M actors reveal their shares, they're aggregated to compute the  $Tau_X$
+  - Note: it's possible to verify the correctness of each partial contribution to $Tau_X$
 - All the consequent steps are performed individually by each actor (no more MPC is required)

 #### Transaction Kernel

+In order to create and sign the transaction kernel, the MPC is required as well.
+Even in normal transactions, where both the sender and the receiver are standard wallets, the MPC is used to create and sign the transaction kernel.

+Here we'll generalize this to the case where either side of the transaction (either the sender or the receiver or both) is a multisig wallet.

+The difference of the inputs-outputs blinding factors contributes to the transaction excess, and should be compensated by the transaction kernel.
+Each actor calculates its share of this excess, this is its share of the secret key that's used to sign the kernel.

+An important addition to the classical MW is the so-called transaction **offset**.
+The total transaction blinding factor excess is split into 2 parts.
+One is compensated by the transaction kernel, and the other part is revealed in a plain form (EC scalar).
+This makes it infeasible for the attacker to reverse engineer the coinjoined transactions.
+To support this, each actor splits its key share into 2 parts as well.

+Then the principle is similar to that of UTXO.
+During the first round each actor creates a non-deterministic nonce, reveals its image, the image of its share to the kernel excess, and the offset.
+Then, once all the nonces and kernel commitment shares are known and aggregated (from both sides of the transaction), the kernel is fully built.
+During the second round, each actor derives the signature challenge, and reveals its share of the blinded secret key.

+#### E2E flow

+Here we'll consider an example where Alice sends funds to Bob, both are in fact multisig wallets

+- Alice side
+  - A quorum of $M_A$ actors that co-own the Alice wallet decides to send funds to Bob.
+A list of input coins is selected, fee is decided, the coin number for the exchange coin is choosen.
+  - The information is distributed among the actors.
+  - They generate appropriate nonces (2 for output UTXO, one for tx kernel)
+  - Round 1: they reveal the images: T1,T2 for the UTXO, kernel Commitment and the noce image.
+  - The semi-build kernel is sent to the Bob, among with the general transaction info
+- Bob side
+  - A quorum of $M_B$ Bob's actors decides to accept the funds.
+They choose the coin number for the output UTXO
+  - Each actor generates the appropriate nonces (2 for output UTXO, and 1 for kernel).
+  - Round 1: they reveal the images: T1,T2 for the UTXO, kernel Commitment and the noce image.
+  - Round 2: each actor receives the aggregates for the UTXO and the kernel.
+And reveals its partial signatures, and its share to the offset
+  - The aggregated kernel with the signed Bob's UTXO is sent to Alice
+- Alice side
+  - Round 2: each actor receives the aggregates for the UTXO and the kernel.
+And reveals its partial signatures, and its share to the offset
+- The transaction is aggregated, and can be sent to the network

+As can be seen from the above, the roles of Bob and Alice actors are symmetric.
+Both participate in 2 rounds of MPC.

+## Security considerations

+### Adding the new actor, and the role of $\delta(i,j)$

+During the new actor addition, each current actor reveals its secret key in a plain form to the new actor.
+It's multiplied by the SSS coefficient, but this coefficient is widely known.
+So without the addition of $\delta(i,j)$ terms each actor secret key would be trivial to compute.

+This is why $\delta(i,j)$ terms are essential, they perform the perfect blinding of the actor secret key.
+Moreover, even if several current actors collude with the new actor, still its key is perfectly blinded as long as there is at least a single honest actor that doesn't disclose its $\delta(i,j)$ term.

+The only situation where the actor key can be compromised is wherer all M-1 other actors collude with the new one.
+But this essentially means that they togetther form a quorum of M malicious actors.
+And obviously a quorum of M actors can calculate and compromise any key.

+### UTXO and kernel signing, why rely on non-deterministic random

+It's generally considered better to rely on deterministic nonce generation scheme, such as RFC-6979.
+However such schemes can't be used as-is in multisig rituals.
+There're advanced schemes, such as those used in MuSig-DN, that rely on ZKP to verify that each actor generated its nonce deterministically.

+For the sake of simplicity, we'll stick to random (non-deterministic) nonces.
+In the future it'll be possible to upgrade the protocol, and use the PRF (pseudo-random function) together with Bulletproof ZKP to generate and verify the correctness of the nonces.
+In either case, the general flow remains the same.
+And as long as the main principle holds: each nonce is used to only answer one challenge - the secret keys are safe.

+### Rogue key attack
+The only situation where such an attack is possible is during the wallet initialization by the quorum of M inital actors.
+If not mitigated, an actor can essentially cancel the keys of other actors, and gain an exclusive access.
+As we mentioned, this is mitigated by the fact that all messages sent by the actors are supposed to be signed by them.

+### Wagner attack